 To manage the building smoothly and effectively it is important we have contact details for all residents.
 This information will assist us to contact you in the case of any emergency and also to validate the security access cards that you will need to access the building and lifts.

-A Resident Information Form can be obtained from the Administration Office and needs to be completed and returned within one week of moving in.
+Details on how to register can be obtained from the Administration Office and needs to be completed and returned within one week of moving in.

 Living in a densely populated area, there is the potential to suffer from theft and antisocial behaviours.
 It’s up to all of us as a community to be vigilant in keeping our personal property, friends and loved ones safe.